Why you should dictate rather than write by hand

 I am writing this column by speaking it aloud to my computer.

-I was reflecting on voice activation software recently, because I have a client — a university professor — who is working with a very bright PhD student who has a hard time expressing himself in writing.
+I was reflecting on voice activation software recently because I have a client — a university professor — who is working with a very bright PhD student who has a hard time expressing himself in writing.
 “I bet he has a learning disability,” I said.
 My advice was to get him using voice activation software.

 A few years later, I decided to try again.
 This time, however, I hired a consultant to help “train” me — along with the software.
 Smartest move I’ve ever made.
-In only an hour, the consultant had me operating Dragon like a pro, and helped me understand why it hadn’t worked for me before.
-Let me share those reasons with you:
+In only an hour, the consultant had me operating Dragon like a pro and helped me understand why it hadn’t worked for me before.
+Let me share those two reasons with you:

 What are the benefits of voice activation software?